dfdeshom/thoughts/2014-08-12-priority-qs.md

 from http://kafka.apache.org/documentation.html

-This is the ideal way, as Kafak writers say they prefer fewer larger topics with multiple partions over small topics:https://cwiki.apache.org/confluence/display/KAFKA/FAQ#FAQ-HowmanytopicscanIhave?
+This could be the ideal way, as Kafka writers say to prefer fewer larger topics with multiple partions over small topics:https://cwiki.apache.org/confluence/display/KAFKA/FAQ#FAQ-HowmanytopicscanIhave?
 Further, they say:

     > The actual scalability is for the most part determined by the number of total partitions across all topics not the number of topics itself